 Royal Caribbean operates two private islands that offer passengers a curated and exclusive experience where the cruise line manages the entire visit.

 These days it's rare to find an itinerary in the Caribbean that does not include a stop at one of the private islands.
-Although Royal Caribbean has temporarily stopped calls to Labadee for the time being, they have not abandoned the island and have said they will cruise there again at some point.
+Many Caribbean itineraries will visit either Labadee or Perfect Day at CocoCay, or even sometimes both.